 2 – How much money do you need to immigrate to Mauritius?

-Mauritius as a destination caters for everyone.
+Mauritius as a destination caters for everyone but there is no set requirements for relocation to Mauritius.
 Although food and certain costs are expensive, such as cars and electricity, one can have a very nice quality of life living a very simple life.
-There is free healthcare and education, accommodation can be cheap, and costs are relatively low in comparison to Europe.
+There is free healthcare and education, (although almost no expats use them), accommodation can be cheap, and costs are relatively low in comparison to Europe.
 For most expats wanting a high quality of life, then it is not the cheapest destination.
 You will need to buy a car, get health insurance, household insurance, car insurance amongst all the usual expenses of arriving in a new country and moving house.
 If you are going to have residency by investment then this will be a minimum investment requirement of USD 375,000.

-Our view is that for a 4-person family, (2 children), paying for both children in private international school, a 3-bedroom villa in a nice complex in the North in Grand Baie, will need approximately MUR 140,000 to 200,000 per month to live a good but not extravagant life.
+Our view is that for a 4-person family, (2 children), paying for both children in private international school, a 3-bedroom villa in a nice complex in the North in Grand Baie, will need approximately MUR 100,000 to 200,000 per month to live a good but not extravagant life.
 This would not include the purchasing of a car.
+Fortunately, the EDB has done a far more scientific and formal assessment of all the costs in Mauritius found usefully in a PDF version here.
+Relocation to Mauritius, like anywhere, is a significant decision and you need to make sure that it suits you requirements.

 3 – Is it a good idea to move to Mauritius?

-In our biased view, Mauritius is a wonderful place to relocate to, a safe and stable place to bring up children or retire and has a high quality of life due to the temperature and the proximity to a beach wherever you live.
-It however is not for everyone, and we would always suggest that you come to try it out before you commit too much to property investment or relocate your business here.
-The Premium Visa gives flexibility to visit and try it out.
+In our view, Mauritius is a wonderful place to relocate to, a safe and stable place to bring up children or retire.
+It has a high quality of life due to the temperature and the proximity to a beach wherever you live.
+It however is not for everyone and we would always suggest that you come to try it out.
+Many commit too much to property investment or relocate their business here before being sure.
+The Premium Visa gives flexibility to visit and try out relocation to Mauritius.
 Don’t commit to a 2-year contract on a property in the West of Mauritius for example if you do not know Mauritius well enough and have not visited before.
 There are plenty of great business opportunities here as well as it being a fantastic location for a happy, sunny, outdoors life.

 4 – How can I get permanent residency in Mauritius

-The main way of getting a permanent residency permit is to have an existing occupation permit and satisfy the criteria for that specific permit for the 3 years prior to converting it into a permanent residence permit.
-The permanent residence permit is gone through in detail in the Permit, Visas, Immigration and Citizenship page but in short, the permit is now for 20 years instead of 10 years, and each occupation permit holder can apply if the conditions are satisfied.
+The main way of getting a permanent residency permit is to have an existing occupation permit. or residence permit.
+You then must satisfy the criteria for that specific permit for the 3 years prior to converting it into a permanent residence permit.
+The permanent residence permit is gone through in detail in the Permit, Visas, Immigration and Citizenship page.
+In short, the permit is now for 20 years instead of 10 years.
+Each occupation permit holder can apply if the conditions are satisfied.
 In addition to these, anyone investing USD 375,000 or more in certain qualifying fields will also get a permanent residence permit.

 5 – What is a good salary in Mauritius?

 For an expat to work in Mauritius on a salary, they will necessarily be paid a minimum of MUR 60,000, although in some fields it is as low as MUR 30,000 per month.
 These are the minimum thresholds to get an occupation permit as a professional.
-A ‘good salary’ is a very relative concept, and so we would recommend looking at question 2 above for an approximate assessment of the monthly outgoings.
+A ‘good salary’ is a very relative concept.
+We would recommend looking at question 2 above for an approximate assessment of the monthly outgoings.

 6 – Is living in Mauritius expensive?